Wheatley Heights, New York

-Wheatley Heights is a census-designated place (CDP) in Suffolk County, New York.
-The population was 5,130 at the 2010 census.
-The CDP, located in the Town of Babylon, is named after the hamlet in the same general vicinity.
+Wheatley Heights is a hamlet and census-designated place (CDP) located within the Town of Babylon, in Suffolk County, on Long Island, New York, United States.
+The population was 5,140 at the time of the 2020 census.

-In the past, some or all Wheatley Heights was proposed to become part of the never-realized Incorporated Village of Half Hollow Hills.
+In the past, some or all of Wheatley Heights was proposed to become part of the never-realized Incorporated Village of Half Hollow Hills.

 History

-Wheatley Heights historically was part of the hamlet of Wyandanch, and shares a ZIP code and fire brigade with it.
+Wheatley Heights historically was part of the hamlet of Wyandanch, and shares a ZIP code and fire department with it.
 The name Wyandanch was changed to Wheatley Heights by the Postmaster of Wyandanch Thomas A. Brown.

-Circa 2001, Wheatley Heights and its neighbors Dix Hills, East Farmingdale, and Melville (all partially or wholly within the Half Hollow Hills Central School District) proposed incorporating as a single village called the Incorporated Village of Half Hollow Hills.
-These plans failed and each remain unincorporated hamlets to this day.
+Around 2001, Wheatley Heights and its neighbors Dix Hills, East Farmingdale, and Melville (all partially or wholly within the Half Hollow Hills Central School District) proposed incorporating as a single village, which would have been known as the Incorporated Village of Half Hollow Hills.
+These plans failed, and each remain unincorporated hamlets to this day.